Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Numerical results

-We applied MRA to the price discovery methods from \S\ref{sec-price-discovery} and tested them on several problem instances.
-For every problem instance, at every iteration $k$ the price discovery method computes a dual vector $\lambda^k$ using agent price-directed oracles $x^k \in \partial f^*(-A^T \lambda^k)$.
+We used the following procedure to test MARA: For every problem class, at every iteration $k$ the given price discovery method computes a dual vector $\lambda^k$ using agent price-directed oracles $x^k \in \partial f^*(-A^T \lambda^k)$.
 We assume we have a good approximation of the range of optimal prices, thus we set the initial polyhedron for the localization method within a box that spans from $1/3$ to $3$ times the estimated maximum and minimum price values.
 We also use this box as the feasible set $\mathcal{P}$ in the dual subgradient method.
 For the step size rule, we select the value from the set $\alpha^k \in \{ 0.1/\sqrt{k}, 1/\sqrt{k}, 1/k, 10/k\}$ that minimizes the final primal residuals for each example.

-We then apply the MRA primal recovery method to compute $\bar x^k$ with respect to prices $y^k=-A^T \lambda^k$ in each iteration.
+We then applied the MARA primal recovery method to compute $\bar x^k$ with respect to prices $y^k=-A^T \lambda^k$ in each iteration.
 We tried both the value suboptimality and price perturbation approximate oracles for each example.
 We also report the suboptimality of the function value for the projection of the primal point $x^k$ onto the primal feasibility set

-Lastly, as noted above, using primal averaging in dual subgradient methods is a common technique to recover the primal variable in the limit \cite{larsson1999ergodic}.
-For comparison, we also report the performance of the primal average point, \ie, $\frac{1}{k}\sum_{j=1}^k x^j$, applied to our dual localization methods as another benchmark.
-We consider the solution primal feasible if the relative primal infeasibility is small, \ie, $\|r_p\|/\|b\|_2 < 10^{-6}$.
+Lastly, since primal averaging in dual subgradient methods is a common technique to recover the primal variable in the limit \cite{larsson1999ergodic}, for comparison we also report the performance of the primal average point, $\frac{1}{k}\sum_{j=1}^k x^j$, as another benchmark.

+We consider the solution primal feasible if the relative primal infeasibility satisfies $\|r_p\|/\|b\|_2 < 10^{-6}$.
+Results for every problem class are reported in the same four panel figure (\eg, see Figure~\ref{fig-ra-subopt-vp}), where for every experiment we plot best-to-date suboptimality of the latest feasible point in the top left panel; any improvement is marked with a star $\star$.
+If a method never recovers a feasible point, its curve will not appear in this panel.

 We initially set the suboptimality threshold for approximate response to $\epsilon=10\%$ and number of approximate responses $N_i=10$ for all $i=1, \ldots, K$.
-In \S\ref{sec-exp-tradeoffs} we also compare the performance of MRA for $\epsilon=10\%$ and $\epsilon=1\%$ as well as $N_i=10$ and $N_i=50$ for all $i=1, \ldots, K$.
-Lastly, in \S\ref{sec-exper-history} we discuss the performance of MRA when history is included, \ie, $H\geq 2$.
-In all cases, the MRA method was able to recover feasible primal solutions quickly.
+In \S\ref{sec-exp-tradeoffs} we also compare the performance of MARA for $\epsilon=10\%$ and $\epsilon=1\%$ as well as $N_i=10$ and $N_i=50$ for all $i=1, \ldots, K$.
+Lastly, in \S\ref{sec-exper-history} we discuss the performance of MARA when history is included, \ie, $H\geq 2$.